Who to Contact

 - Donations become College property which can be sold… Once accepted, a gift is usually added to the collection, although at some point any item may be sold to a dealer to raise money for other library titles, traded for other library titles, or removed from the collection for updating.
 (See Gift Policy below.)

 - Or given away… We do not hold book sales so we try not to accept materials we cannot use.
-If we discover any unneeded titles in a donation they are usually put on a “free” table for the students and faculty or we try to sell or trade some books with book dealers if they are in good condition.
+If we discover any unneeded titles that are not good candidates for resale or trade they, are usually put on a “free” table for the students and faculty.

 - Or later withdrawn from the collection… Library collections are periodically weeded and gifts will be withdrawn in the same manner as purchased material.
 The Library cannot accept responsibility for notifying donors of withdrawal or replacement of gift items.

-Please Note: The Cornish Library is not a regional archive.
+Cornish Library is not a regional archives for the arts

 Cornish Library is a working college collection that is used heavily by students.
 The Library cannot function as archives for personal papers, artists’ works or personal book collections that require special housing.
 Anything given to the library needs to become part of the general collection.
 The Library also does not have a special facility for rare books and manuscripts.